Coal to Pellet Converter

 Frequently Asked Questions

 It depends on the coal grade.
-For Bituminous coal (GCV 6,000 kcal/kg), approximately 1.20 tonnes of biomass pellets (GCV 3,600 kcal/kg) are needed for equivalent energy output.
-Our calculator automatically adjusts for different coal types and grades.
+For Bituminous coal (GCV 6,000 kcal/kg), approximately 1.14 tonnes of biomass pellets (GCV 3,800 kcal/kg, BIS 17062 standard) are needed for equivalent energy output.
+Our calculator uses the BIS 17062 standard calorific value and adjusts automatically for different coal types and grades.

 For 7% co-firing at a 100 MW plant, approximately 500-600 tonnes of storage capacity is needed.
 Pellets must be stored in covered silos or warehouses to protect from moisture.

 BIS 17062 certification is mandatory for industrial biomass pellets in India.
-This ensures minimum calorific value, maximum ash content, and consistent moisture levels.
+This ensures minimum calorific value of 3,800 kcal/kg, maximum ash content of 5%, and consistent moisture levels below 12%.

 Yes, most power plants start with 1-2% co-firing to test pellet compatibility with their boilers before scaling up to the mandated 7% co-firing level.